-As the Play Therapy Certificate Program Director, I am very proud of our program and the quality of our instructors.
+I am very proud of our program and the quality of our instructors.
 All faculty are experienced child therapists who regularly engage in play therapy within clinical settings.
-Further, two of our faculty are Registered Play Therapists through the Association for Play Therapy (APT) and are actively involved in this organization.
+Further, our faculty are Registered Play Therapists (RPT) and Registered Play Therapist Supervisors (RPT-S) through the Association for Play Therapy (APT) and are actively involved in this organization.
 You can learn more about our faculty below.

 If you are interested in working with children, a Play Therapy Certificate can be a critical part of your professional development.
-Please feel free to contact me any time if you have questions about this program.
+Please feel free to contact Dr. Danielle Clair, Play Therapy Certificate program director, any time if you have questions about this program.

 Written by Dr. Kimberly Freeman

 Dr. Danielle L. Clair, DMFT, AMFT